 USE A DIGITAL CALENDAR TO PLAN YOUR YEAR

-You can write your to-do list on paper, and can certainly copy your digital calendar into your planner each week.
+You can write your to-do list on paper, and you can certainly copy your digital calendar into your planner each week.
 Heck, I do!
 (Seriously, I LOVE using my productivity planner for this!)
 But your home base should always be digital to avoid double-booking yourself, losing the important information, or other common inefficiencies that come with paper planners.
 Just trust me on this one!

 We can mark up our own calendars how we like, but can see each others' activities at all times so we always know what's going on.
-If there's a calendar event we both need on our calendars (like a date night, or someone's birthday — something that we both need to see), then one of us will create the event and just “add” the other person on it so it's not showing up twice on our calendars.
+If there's a calendar event we both need on our calendars (like a date night, or someone's birthday — something that we both need to see), then one of us will create the event and just “add” the other person, so it's not showing up twice on our calendars.

 COME PREPARED TO PLAN YOUR ENTIRE YEAR

-Go through every family member and close friend and make sure you have their birthdays on the calendar.
+Go through every family member and close friend, and make sure you have their birthdays on the calendar.
 The good news is you only have to do this once!
 You can set the timer as recurring so it automatically shows up in future years, too.
-We set reminders early to send cards in the mail, and set reminders the day of to call and wish them a happy birthday.
+We set reminders early to send cards in the mail and set reminders the day of to call and wish them a happy birthday.

-This includes any fun 3-day weekends (that you were able to prepare for because you noted the holidays you were off for!).
+Vacations include any fun 3-day weekends (that you were able to prepare for because you noted the holidays you were off for!).
 If you’ve been saving for a vacation and your budget allows for it, then get those fun trips on the calendar!
 But they don’t have to be a trip.
 Just schedule something fun to do that weekend, like getting together with friends or going camping in your backyard.

 Calendar out any existing travel plans, such as holidays or family reunions.
 This helps you keep track of which days you need to ask off from work and how many days you’ll need to be taking off the whole year.

-SERVICE AND FELLOWSHIP
+SCHEDULE SERVICE AND FELLOWSHIP

 We like to be service-minded when we plan our year in advance.
 We love to fellowship with others, so we make sure to add it to our calendar.
-Then as it gets closer, we can figure out if we want to invite new friends over or strengthen our existing relationships.
+Then as the date gets closer, we can figure out if we want to invite new friends over or strengthen our existing relationships.

 Calendar in worship and meditation so it's sure to happen this year!
 We calendar service at our local religious Temple one time per month so we can plan ahead for a babysitter or to trade with a neighbor.

 Plan for your responsibilities and duties.
-Bubba and I are both active at church and have to calendar in planning for lessons or we forget and scramble at the last-minute!
+Bubba and I are both active at church and have to calendar in planning for lessons or we forget and scramble at the last minute!
 We also calendar out Fast Sundays, Visit Teaching, meetings, ward parties, and other good ol' Mormon things. 🙂

-FITNESS, HEALTH AND WELLNESS
+ADD FITNESS, HEALTH, AND WELLNESS